 Baines' Camp: Our full report

-Baines' Camp was built in 2005 in a beautiful area of Botswana's Okavango Delta, neighbouring the Moremi Game Reserve and facing the Boro River, one of the Delta's main arteries.
-Named after the famed Victorian explorer and artist, Thomas Baines, the camp stands in a 1,050km² private concession (NG32) – and is notable for its innovative construction and roll-out 'star beds'.
+Baines' Camp was built in 2005 in a beautiful area of Botswana's Okavango Delta: neighbouring the Moremi Game Reserve and facing the Boro River, one of the Delta's main arteries.
+Named after the famed Victorian explorer and artist, Thomas Baines, the camp is notable for its innovative construction, the opportunity to walk with elephants and its ever-popular roll-out 'star beds'.

-Baines' is a lovely relaxed camp where accommodation consists of just five substantial suites (three twins and two doubles) with thatched roofs and 'solid' walls made from recycled drinks' cans and plaster containing elephant dung – unusual, but the finished effect is novel and much smarter than the ingredients might suggest.
+Baines' Camp stands shares a 1,050km² concession (NG32) with its larger and slightly less costly sister camp, Stanley's Camp .
+Baines’ Camp itself is a lovely, intimate camp with just five suites (three twins and two doubles), with thatched roofs and 'solid' walls made from recycled drinks' cans and plaster containing elephant dung – unusual, but the finished effect is novel and much smarter than the ingredients might suggest!

 Activities from Baines' include both day and night 4WD safari drives which can go off-road to track game.
-Walking safaris are available on request; if these interest you, let us know as the camp will need to make sure that the correctly qualified staff and guides are available during your stay.
-The camp also runs mokoro and motorboat trips to explore the particularly beautiful waterways around camp.
-The riverine forest and a network of papyrus- and sedge-lined channels play host to many smaller mammals and amphibians, and a great variety of bird species too.
+Game drives may also traverse into the southern portion of the Moremi Game Reserve, although under park rules, all vehicles must be out of the reserve before sunset.
+Walking safaris are available on request; if these interest you, let us know well in advance as the camp can then try to make sure that suitably qualified guides are available during your stay.

 Owner: Sanctuary Retreats